-While writing unit tests definitely increased the time to write a particular feature, it made it possible to immediately check if a feature worked as it should for a given set of use cases or given set of inputs.
+While writing unit tests definitely increased the time to write a particular feature, it enabled me to immediately check if a feature worked as it should for the given use case or given set of inputs.

-Unit tests greatly helped in testing the compatibility of combox on OS X. Before the v0.1.0 release, combox's node directory monitor always assumed that a file's first shard (shard0) is always available; while this assumption did not create any problems on GNU/Linux, on OS X, this assumption made the node directory monitor to behave erratically - this issue (bug #4) was immediately found when the unit tests were run for the first time on OS X. Another instance where unit tests helped was just before the v0.2.0 release; major changes, including the introduction of file locks in the ComboxDirMonitor, were made to the combox.events.
+With the benefit of hindsight, unit tests greatly helped in testing the compatibility of combox on OSX.
+Before the v0.1.0 release, combox's node directory monitor always assumed that a file's first shard (shard0) is always available; while this assumption did not create any problems on GNU/Linux, on OS X, this assumption made the node directory monitor to behave erratically - this issue (bug #4 was immediately found when the unit tests were run for the first time on OS X. Another instance where unit tests helped was just before the v0.2.0 release; major changes, including the introduction of file locks in the ComboxDirMonitor, were made to the combox.events.
 When the unit tests were run OS X, two tests failed, revealing a difference in behavior of watchdog[24] on GNU/Linux and OS X on file creation1; without unit tests, there is a high probability that this bug would never have been found by now.